How can I increase the value of my home? Here's the answer.

 There’s no two ways about it: kitchen and bathroom remodels have the highest ROI of any home renovation project.
 For a property owner looking to maximize the value of their home prior to listing, they’re the ideal projects to complete.

 In the kitchen, most of the added value is going to be derived from the new countertops and cabinets.
 Invest in high-quality—but not luxury—materials.
 Typically, any combination of stone (quartz or granite) countertops and real wood cabinets is in line with what you should be looking for.
 Of course, don’t forget everything else that goes into making a kitchen great, from the backsplash and floors to the lighting and appliances.

 As one might expect, these “big ticket” projects come with a relatively high upfront cost.
 Even a modest, mid-range kitchen or bathroom remodel will cost thousands to complete.
 Depending on your market, you may get all of that money back when you sell, but we recommend talking to your realtor before you start knocking out any interior walls.

 Clean up the outside of your home

 Many buyers do, in fact, judge a house by how it looks on the outside.
-If your home looks messy from the street—including overgrown landscaping, deteriorating paint, or a broken fence—it will impact the way they see it and the way they perceive its value.
+If your home looks messy from the street—including overgrown landscaping, deteriorating paint, or a broken fence—it will impact how they see it and perceive its value.
 In other words, curb appeal still matters, even in an age where most people first find pictures of your home online.